 Statutory Durable Power of Attorney - A power of attorney for financial matters can be essential in ensuring that the management of your affairs continues without undue delay or waste to your financial estate in the event you are unable to do so.
 It is imperative that any one given this kind of delegation of decision making be known to you and trusted by you.
 Further, because this document establishes a fiduciary relationship, certain rights and obligations attend it.
 Knowing your rights as the person who has given the power of attorney and even how to revoke it can be essential in preserving your estate or remedying inappropriate uses of the authority granted.

 Medical Power of Attorney - Delegating medical decisions to a family member or friend in the event of disability or incapacity can assist in the continuation of treatment and decision making in the provision of your healthcare.

 Living Will or "Directive to Physicians" - A living will directs physicians as to your wishes in the event of terminal conditions and life sustaining treatment options if you are unable to communicate your desires.

 Designation of Guardian Before the Need Arises - In a duly prepared and signed writing, an individual may designate whom he or she may want to serve as their guardian, if a court determines that such appointment is needed.

 Creating your plan for the future requires thoughtful and careful planning in the many areas that your estate plan can affect your life and the lives of the ones you care about most.
 Schedule a consultation with Estate Planning Attorney John B. Henry, III, to begin discussing options that may fit your estate planning goals and needs.

-An estate planning consultation with the office of John B. Henry, III, Attorney at Law, will require the review of a current financial statement, copies of existing wills, trusts, directives, or other estate planning documents, and completion of the firm's client questionnaire that will be provided upon a scheduled consultation.
+An estate planning consultation with the Law Office of John B. Henry, III, PLLC will require the review of a current financial statement, copies of existing wills, trusts, directives, or other estate planning documents, and completion of the firm's client questionnaire that will be provided upon a scheduled consultation.